4th Foreign Infantry Regiment

 Indochina - 4e REI - 4 REI - 4th Foreign Infantry Regiment - Foreign Legion - Tonkin - graves - 1949

 Langson, Tonkin.
-Graves of Legionnaire Joseph Zsidi and his comrade, from 20th Company, 4e REI.
-They were killed in action on 18 August 1949.
+The graves of Legionnaire Joseph Zsidi and his comrade, from the 20th Company, 4e REI, killed in action on August 18, 1949.

 Miss Lyautey - General Duval - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Morocco - Rabat - 1950